moderndatacompany/dataos.info/docs/dataos_alerts.md

 Dashboard alerts provide immediate notifications regarding significant changes or updates in your business performance metrics or other crucial dashboard data.
 To learn more, refer to [Setting Up Dashboard Alerts in Atlas](dataos_alerts/dashboard_alerts.md).

+## Metis Alerts

+Metis provides a comprehensive set of alerts and notifications mechanisms to notify users about any changes to metadata within the DataOS context.
+These alerts enable users to stay informed about the updates in their data assets, ensuring better data governance and control over the data lifecycle.
+To learn more, refer to [Metis Alerts](dataos_alerts/metis_alerts.md).

 ## Workflow Alerts

 Workflow alerts are designed to monitor your running workflows and jobs continuously, notifying you instantly when a specific workflow encounters an issue or failure.
 These alerts act as safeguards, ensuring the smooth operation of your Workflow.
 To learn more, refer to [Setting Up Workflow Alerts](dataos_alerts/workflow_alerts.md).